Can’t view the slideshow on your device? Then view it on Flickr!

-This City of Coral Springs will be hosting the Broward County Special Olympics Games on Saturday, March 15 at 9:30 a.m. at Coral Springs High School.
+The City of Coral Springs will be hosting the Broward County Special Olympics Games on Saturday, March 15 at 9:30 a.m. at Coral Springs High School.
 This event welcomes a few hundred athletes from Broward area elementary, middle and high schools to participate in 12 different track and field events.

-The Law Enforcement Torch Run (LETR) to benefit Special Olympics is one of the largest grass roots fundraising efforts coordinated directly by law enforcement personnel and its sole purpose is to increase awareness and raise funds for the Special Olympics movement.
+The Law Enforcement Torch Run (LETR) to benefit Special Olympics is one of the largest grassroots fundraising efforts coordinated directly by law enforcement personnel and its sole purpose is to increase awareness and raise funds for the Special Olympics movement.
 On May 1, law enforcement personnel from across Broward County will participate in a run that extends from Hallandale Beach to Lighthouse Point.
 The Coral Springs Police Department is proud to participate in LETR and fundraising opportunities.